 We are currently maintaining a Google Sheet listing current pharmacokinetics and sources.
 This sheet is a work in progress and will be ported to the website once completed.

-If you have any feedback or suggestions or would like to see a new compound added, please do not hesitate to get in touch with us using our contact form or by joining our Telegram group.
+If you have any feedback or suggestions or want to see a new compound added, please do not hesitate to contact us in our Telegram group.

 Reply